blanton-black/pubba/README.md

       styles:
         - "custom/search"

-The config file is referencing the javascripts and stylesheets folders located in the `asset_folder`.
+The config file is referencing the javascripts and stylesheets located in the `asset_folder`.

-    set :asset_folder, File.join(settings.root, 'assets')

 If you're using R18n, you will need a translation file, here's a sample en.yml: